Blue Diamonds (aerobatic team): F-86F Sabrejet Era (1957- 1967)

-The Blue Diamonds emerged with a new team leader, Capt Angel Mapua.
+The Blue Diamond emerged with a new team leader, Capt.
+Angel Mapua.
 Under him, the Blue Diamond's membership ballooned to sixteen, by far the largest PAF aerial demonstration team ever organized.
-For the first time, the members of the Blue Diamonds were chosen from other squadrons.
+For the first time, the members of the Blue Diamond were chosen from other squadrons.

 The team renamed their group the Blue Diamonds, the letter S added, hinting a quality of individuality in oneness and oneness in individuality.

 One team member never made it to the actual performance.
-2Lt Norberto de Guzman lost his life in a crash while on a routine mission.
+2nd Lt.
+Norberto de Guzman lost his life in a crash while on a routine mission.